How Does Alignment Enhance LLMs' Multilingual Capabilities? A Language Neurons Perspective: Experiments

-\paragraph{Implementations} Due to limited computational resources, our exploration focuses on the most effective DPO variant of MAPO~\citep{she2024mapo}.
+\paragraph{Implementations} Due to limited computational resources, our exploration focuses on the most effective DPO variant of MAPO~\citep{she-etal-2024-mapo}.
 We select 1, 4, and 8 tasks from the NumGLUE~\citep{mishra-etal-2022-numglue}, an arithmetic reasoning benchmark, and translate questions into 9 languages, consistent with the MGSM, thereby creating a multilingual seed dataset.
 To construct preference pairs, we sample responses using the corresponding base models and employ NLLB-200-distilled-600M\footnote{\url{https://huggingface.co/facebook/nllb-200-distilled-600M}} as the translation model to obtain alignment scores.
 Finally, for each model and each target language (excluding English), we gain 10,000 preference pairs.
 Training is conducted using LoRA~\citep{hu2022lora}.
 During the neuron selection stage, we perform force-decoding on the responses of the MGSM or MSVAMP dataset to obtain the activation probabilities of neurons for each language.
-Based on empirical results on development sets, we set the balancing coefficient $\lambda = 0.04$ and the threshold $\tau = 0.5$.
-Additional implementation details are provided in Appendix \ref{app:implementation-details}.
+Additional implementation details are provided in appendix.